 This month, I’ve also started a new practice of writing morning pages to clear my mind and for personal growth.
 Ultimately, a gentle morning routine sets me up to organize my day without feeling rushed.

-The Takeaway: A Healthy Start to the Day
+The Takeaway: A Fresh Start to the Day

 Being a wife to an amazing husband and a mother of four amazing adult children, it could be easy to concern myself with the needs of my loved ones and ignore mine.